a7med7amdy/ML-and-DL-projs/siamMask multi object tracking/readme.md

  # automatic app

- if you choosed the automatic app, it will ask you to enter a path to the csv file.
+ if you choose the automatic app, it will ask you to enter a path to the csv file.

  it assumes that you will enter a csv file with looks like:-